mvolkmann/blog/src/tailwind.md

 ## Pros

+- Less naming required
-- Tailwind enables styling HTML elements without giving them an `id` attribute or CSS `class` name.
+  Tailwind enables styling HTML elements without giving them an `id` attribute or CSS `class` name.
   This could already be done with the `style` attribute, but using Tailwind CSS classes is much more concise.

+- Colocates markdown and styling
-- Placing styles with the elements they affect makes it easier to visualize the result while looking at the HTML.
+  Placing styles with the elements they affect makes it easier to visualize the result while looking at the HTML.
   Using custom CSS classes requires assigning a name and looking up the CSS properties, often in another source file

+- Responsive UIs are easier.
-- Responsive UIs can be created without writing any media queries.
+  Tailwind enables creating responsive UIs without writing media queries.
   This is done by prefixing Tailwind class names with a breakpoint name followed by a colon.
   For example: `md:flex-col` changes the `flex-direction` to `column`